Towards Browser Controls to Protect Cookies from Malicious Extensions: Implementation Evaluation

-\texttt{BrowserOnly} cookies also present a small overhead, requiring 3, 71, and 0 more $\mu$s to be created, retrieved, and updated, respectively. \texttt{Monitored} cookies take an additional 56 $\mu$s to create.
-Fetching a \texttt{Monitored} cookie through the Network Service, JS, and extensions took an additional 68, 300, and $-100$ $\mu$s.
-Again the improvement seen when fetching through extensions reflects the impact of other processes and (in this case) IPC on execution time.
-Updating \texttt{Monitored} cookies took an additional 18, 1,000, and 1,000 $\mu$s respectively.
-The majority of this overhead stems from updating the cookie's \texttt{changelog}.
-Due to this, we also test how varying the numbers of log entries affects a \texttt{Monitored} cookie's update time.
-In this test, we timed how long it took to update the cookie 10 times and found the median to be 7,247 $\mu$s.
-In the original test, updating the cookie once had a median time of 708 $\mu$s.
-This reflects a linear increase (variability due to background browser operations) indicating that previous log entries do not impact the update time of subsequent entries.
+\texttt{BrowserOnly} cookies also present little overhead, requiring 3, 71, and 0 more $\mu$s to be created, retrieved, and updated respectively. \texttt{Monitored} cookies took an additional 56 $\mu$s to create.
+Fetching a \texttt{Monitored} cookie from the Network Service, JS, and extensions took an additional 68, 300, and $-100$ $\mu$s respectively.
+Again the improvement seen when fetching through extensions reflects the impact of other processes (and IPC in this case) on execution times.
+Updating \texttt{Monitored} cookies took 18, 1,000, and 1,000 $\mu$s longer than the baseline respectively.
+Most of this overhead stems from updating the cookie's \texttt{changelog}.
+As such, we also test how varying the number of log entries affects a \texttt{Monitored} cookie's update time.
+For this, we timed how long it took to update the cookie 10 times and found the median to be 7,247 $\mu$s.
+In the original test, the median time to update a cookie once was 708 $\mu$s.
+This change reflects a linear increase (some variability due to background browser operations) indicating previous log entries do not impact the update time of subsequent entries.